-But where to start?
-What desktop or laptop is right for your specific needs Choosing to concentrate solely on some of the greatest gaming laptops available today, I'll break down the pros and cons of today's finest gaming portables and lump 'em into categories to help you decide which rig is right for you.
+Looking for the right gaming laptop but don't know where to start?
+It can be tough deciding on a desktop or laptop that suits your specific needs.
+Choosing to concentrate solely on some of the greatest gaming laptops available today, I'll break down the pros and cons of today's finest gaming portables and lump 'em into categories to help you decide which rig is right for you.

 11 Of The Best Gaming Laptops Available Now

 Let's begin with newly released hardware, shall we?

 Intel Core i7 (2.6GHz) | GeForce GTX 1060 6G GDDR5 | 16 to 32 GB DDR4 RAM | 128GB to 512GB SSD/1TB HDD | 15.6" FHD (1920x1080), IPS-Level (4K optional) | 1x USB 2.0, 3x USB 3.0/3.1 Gen1, 1x Thunderbolt, 1x HDMI, 1x Kensington Lock, 3.5mm audio jack, 3in1 card reader (SD/SDHC/SDXC)

 One of the first gaming laptops to launch with Intel's Pascal architecture (6GB GTX 1060), this beastly tech is fully VR capable.
 Meaning, if you're lucky enough to own a VR headset, you'll be locked to the household no longer.
 If you have a really big bag, obviously.